YongoDavid/DEMO-2024-JULY/README.md

 JULY-08
 New day , new grind.
-Time to prepare for the next week and all its task
+Time to prepare for the next week and all its task.
+I still need to figure out why my userApp is not working.